jonhoo/cucache/README.md

   - Keyspace must be pre-allocated (!!!)
   - Unbounded buffering (quieted gets and #bytes for sets)
-  - Multi-gets using text protocol do not work
   - Needs configurable debugging information output
   - No support for eviction of LRU items
   - The touch command is not implemented; see [dustin/gomemcached#12](https://github.com/dustin/gomemcached/pull/12)